 Yuanni Wang and Loretta Lou

-ABSTRACT: Sustained public participation is a vintal means of promoting and ensuring effective water governance, an issue of increasingly urgency and global implications.
-However, there is currently a lack of qualitative analysis exploring the processes and factors that influence the public's continuous participation in water governance.
+ABSTRACT: Sustained public participation is a vital means of promoting and ensuring effective water governance, an issue of increasing urgency and global implications.
+However, there is currently a lack of qualitative analysis exploring the processes and factors that influence the public’s continuous participation in water governance.
 Based on a long-term ethnographic study conducted from 2014 to 2019, this paper examines public engagement through Green Horizon (pseudonym), a water governance NGO in China.
 Through the use of in-depth interviews, participant observation, and questionnaires, we found that multiple factors determine whether the public continues to engage in water governance.
-Their participation follows a ‘life cycle’, initiated by environmental risk perception and emotional engagement, which are critical in driving voluntary public participation.
+Their participation follows a “life cycle,” initiated by environmental risk perception and emotional engagement, which are critical in driving voluntary public participation.
 Subsequent factors such as perceived political efficacy, organizational support, and family backing are pivotal for sustaining this public participation.
-We conclude that the intensification of governanmental intervention and organizational transformation are the main reasons for the decline in public participation in water governance.
+We conclude that the intensification of governmental intervention and organizational transformation are the main reasons for the decline in public participation in water governance.

 KEYWORDS: Public Participation, Water Governance, Sustainability, Dynamic Process, environmental NGO, China